-It looks like the Lassonde Art Trail, a waterfront attraction first announced in 2022, is finally set to open this June, transforming a vast stretch of lakeside green space into an open-air art experience for all to enjoy.
+Four years after the Lassonde Art Trail (LAT) was first announced, the Toronto waterfront attraction is finally set to open this June, transforming into an open-air art experience for all to enjoy.

 Set within Biidaasige Park on Ookwemin Minising, a new artificial island in Toronto's Port Lands, the trail spans roughly four kilometres and links 15 distinct art sites across 60 acres of parkland.

-Rather than opening all at once, the City plans to roll out the project in stages over the coming months, meaning there will be new reasons to visit throughout the year.
+Rather than opening all at once, LAT plans to roll out the project in stages over the coming months, meaning there will be new reasons to visit throughout the year.

 The first phase is set to launch June 4 and focuses on the section east of the Cherry Street bridge, where Canadian and international artists will present large-scale, site-specific works crafted from stone and other natural materials.